Skip to main content

 Directed by Brian De Palma

 A film that is referenced in film classes for its meticulous set designs, costuming, cinematography, and editing, The Untouchables is a classic gangster movie that is based on the real events of special agent Eliot Ness and his investigations.
 After the city of Chicago is brought to its knees by the notorious crime lord and empirical bootlegger Al Capone (Robert De Niro), Secret Agent Eliot Ness (Costner) builds a small, trustworthy task force to investigate and incriminate one of the most powerful crime lords in history.
-Revered as some of director Brian De Palma’s best work, this film is also highlighted by the incredible performances from its lead characters including Sean Connery in one of his best films.
+Revered as some of director Brian De Palma’s best work, this film is also highlighted by the incredible performances of its lead characters, including Sean Connery in one of his best films.
 Costner’s portrayal of Agent Ness has a true evolution to it, going from by-the-book rookie practices to vengeful, desperate methods that change you as a human and a character.

 4. Field of Dreams (1989)